logo Repsol

-Dialogue with communities and indigenous peoples
+Dialogue with communities

-We involve the indigenous communities in the areas where we operate from the project's very early stages, keeping in mind the respect for human rights, especially for those most vulnerable groups of people:
+Our ongoing search for proactive, transparent, continuous, and participatory dialogue leads us to involve the communities in the areas where we operate from the project's very early stages, keeping in mind the respect for human rights, especially for those most vulnerable groups of people:

 • Our grievance mechanisms are readily accessible in our operations to ensure dialogue and fluid communication with the different communities.